tangjm/data-engineering-notes/public/AWS/module7_storage/notes_efs.md

+---
+export_on_save:
+  html: true
+---
 # Section 3: Amazon EFS (Elastic File System)

-A simple file storage system based in the AWS Cloud that automatically scales from GB to 1000s of TBs
+A simple POSIX compliant network file system (NFS) based in the AWS Cloud that automatically scales from GB to petabytes of file storage.

 ### EFS architecture